(LATEST UPDATED 9 August 2024)

 What is Non-Preferential Certificate of Origin (NPCO)?

-Non-Preferential Certificate of Origin means a specific document identifying the goods, in which the issuing authority empowered to issue such document certifies expressly that the goods to which the certificate relates originate from exportincountry under Non-Preferential Rules of Origin.
+Non-Preferential Certificate of Origin means a specific document identifying the goods, in which the issuing authority empowered to issue such document certifies expressly that the goods to which the certificate relates originate from exporting country under Non-Preferential Rules of Origin.
 NPCO cannot be use to claim for preferential tariff rates and the goods will be released using Most-Favoured-Nation (MFN) rate known as normal import duty rate as per Customs Duties Order enforced.

 3.